 Best for Car: InnoGear USB Car Essential Oil Diffuser

 If you’ve ever wished you could make your car smell a little better with the help of essential oils, you’re in luck!
 This portable essential oil diffuser from InnoGear is designed especially for cars—it fits right into your cup holder and can be powered via a USB cord plugged into your car’s auxiliary power outlet (you will need a compatible adapter, but they’re inexpensive).

-Type There are two main types of oil diffusers: ultrasonic and nebulizing.
+There are two main types of oil diffusers: ultrasonic and nebulizing.
 Both versions create a fine mist, but they work a bit differently.
 Ultrasonic models — the cheaper option — create vibrations that break the essential oils down and distribute the individual molecules into the air.
 Nebulizing models distribute more potent, undiluted essential oils into the air using pressurized air.

-Capacity and time Ultrasonic models require a mixture of water and essential oils, which allows them to run for longer — approximately 30 to 60 minutes at a time.
+Ultrasonic models require a mixture of water and essential oils, which allows them to run for longer — approximately 30 to 60 minutes at a time.
 Since nebulizing models use only essential oil, they should be run for shorter periods (about 10 minutes at a time).

-Cleaning Both types of models benefit from regular cleaning, but ultrasonic essential oil diffusers are more difficult to clean since they use both water and essential oils.
+Both types of models benefit from regular cleaning, but ultrasonic essential oil diffusers are more difficult to clean since they use both water and essential oils.
 Water makes the machine more susceptible to mold, and tap water can leave calcium deposits inside the machine.